Mint from a Drop Programmatically

 Build a custom mint experience using the OpenSea Drops API.

 The OpenSea Drops API lets you discover active drops, check eligibility, and mint NFTs programmatically.
-This is the buyer/minter side — if you want to create and manage a drop as a creator, see Create a Primary Drop.
+This is the buyer/minter side.
+If you want to create and manage a drop as a creator, see Create a Primary Drop.

 Prerequisites